Harry-Yates/Harry-Yates/README.md

 San José 20° ☁️ · Stockholm 8° ☁️

 # 20°
-☁️ **This afternoon, mostly cloudy with broken cloud formations, sunset at 5:18 PM.**
+☁️ **This afternoon, mostly cloudy with broken cloud formations.
+Golden hour for ~45 mins.**

 **↑** 21° **↓** 17° · Tomorrow: ☁️ 22°
 Week: ▁▃▇████ (19° to 27°)